 Can brushing and flossing teeth prevent gum disease?

-Brushing our teeth and flossing is something we do habitually to maintain good oral hygiene and to contribute to the prevention of gum disease.
+Brushing our teeth and cleaning in between them with floss/interdental brush is something we do habitually to maintain good oral hygiene and to contribute to the prevention of gum disease.

 At SHDC we recommend these oral hygiene practices to our patients: